cyamato/SyslogPro/docs/docco/README.md

  * A class to work with IBM LEEF (Log Event Extended Format) messages this form
  * of system messages are designed to work with security systems.
 Messages can
  * be saved to file (Saving to file if not part of this module but a LEEF
- * formated mesage produced by this module can be saved externaly to it) or
+ * formatted message produced by this module can be saved externally to it) or
  * sent via Syslog.
  * Most APIs will return a promise.
 These APIs can be used using
  * `then(...)/catch(...)`
  *
  * A Syslog class with a configured Syslog server target can also be used as
- * the input into the formating classes so that it may run independtly.
+ * the input into the formatting classes so that it may run independently.
 The
  * LEEF format is designed to send event data to a SIEM system and should not
  * be as a logging stream.
-This class is ment to be used once per message.
+This class is meant to be used once per message.
  * @requires moment
  * @version 0.0.0
  * @since 0.0.0
  */
 class LEEF {
   /**
-   * Construct a new LEEF formating object with user options
+   * Construct a new LEEF formatting object with user options
    * @public
    * @param {object} [options] - Options object
    * @param {string} [options.vendor='unknown'] - The vendor of the system that
-   *    genrated the event being reported
+   *    generated the event being reported
    * @param {string} [options.product='unknown'] - The product name of the
    *    system that genrated the event being reported
    * @param {string} [options.version='unknown'] - The version name of the
    *    system that genrated the event being reported
    * @param {string} [options.eventId='unknown'] - The eventId of the
    *    system that genrated the event being reported
-   * @param {object} [options.attrabute] - LEEF message attrabutes which
+   * @param {object} [options.attributes] - LEEF message attributes which
-   *    defualts to all base attrabutes with null values, new attrabutes should
+   *    defaults to all base attributes with null values, new attributes should
    *    be added as new elements to this object
    * @param {boolean} [options.syslogHeader='true'] - Should the LEEF message
    *    include a Syslog header with Timestamp and source